 Where to from here?

-As HR increasingly adopts technology, it can be easy to forget that Human Resources is about humans!
+As HR department increasingly adopts technology, it can be easy to forget that Human Resources is about humans!
 Businesses often introduce new technologies or ways of doing things without effective training or building buy-in.
 Workers can fear change, while HR professionals lose touch with their people in a sea of data.
 Without clear people-focus, technology and analytics falls flat.
 For successful technology projects, leaders must understand of the needs of workers and companies in an ever-changing world and think strategically about how to meet those needs.

 - Tech and analytics are powering better decisions.
 By finding patterns in data and identifying trends, HR professionals can gain valuable insight for better business outcomes.
 HR tech and analytics are already being used to build more robust pipelines, increase retention, mitigate risk and even overcome bias in the selection process.